 Have You Suffered Anoxic Brain Injury in Louisiana?

-Anoxic brain injury is a serious, often life-threatening injury that occurs when the brain is deprived of oxygen.
-There are many potential causes of anoxic brain injury, including stroke, drowning, carbon monoxide poisoning and heart attack.
+Anoxic brain injury is a serious, often life-threatening injury that occurs when the brain oxygen-deprived.
+There are many potential causes of anoxic brain injury, including stroke, drowning, carbon monoxide poisoning, and heart attack.
 The effects can range from mild, temporary confusion to severe, permanent cognitive and physical disabilities.

 Causes of Anoxic Brain Injury